mrempel/geohexviz/README.rst

 Further Documentation
 #####################

-There is further documentation contained within the Reference Document published alongside this software package, which is available {HERE}.
-The official API documentation is also available {HERE}.
+The official documentation for GeoHexViz can be found at `this page <https://github.com/tony-zeidan/geohexviz/blob/master/docs>`_.

-Acknowledgements
-################

-Thank you to Nicholi Shiell for his input in testing, and providing advice for the development of this package.
+In particular, the API documentation for Python users can be found at `this page <https://github.com/tony-zeidan/geohexviz/blob/master/docs/api_reference-v1.0.0.pdf>`_.
+The reference document published alongside this package can also be seen in the `docs directory <https://github.com/tony-zeidan/geohexviz/blob/master/docs>`_.

 Limitations
 ###########